-UNITAR's activities in Resilience and Risk Reduction
+UNITAR's activities in Resilience and Disaster Risk Reduction

 Sendai Framework for Disaster Risk Reduction 2015-2030

-The Framework carries many important innovations and it recognizes the role of training in developing capacities to better analyze, prevent and reduce disaster risks.
+The Framework contains many important innovations and recognizes the role of training in developing capacities to better analyse, prevent and reduce disaster risks.
 It calls on the UN system to ensure the provision of education and training to support the implementation of the framework and enhance the understanding of risk and its components.
 UNITAR is partnering with specialized UN agencies and other organizations to offer training packages in support of countries and national and local actors who are in charge of implementing the newly adopted Framework.

 Do you want to know more about the Sendai Framework for Disaster Risk Reduction 2015-2030?
 Read its full text: http://www.unisdr.org/we/coordinate/sendai-framework